Table of Contents

 Method 1.
 Boot into Recovery Mode for M1 Mac

-Here are the detailed steps of how to entering Recovery on an M1 Mac.
+Here are the detailed steps of how to enter Recovery on an M1 Mac.

 Step 1.
 Turn off your Mac first, and long-press the on button.